 You may not see them yet, but your baby's teeth are hiding right beneath the gums.
-Learn how to care for them from the start. http://bit.ly/ AAPBestStart #TinyTeeth
+This February, you can celebrate National Children's Dental Health Month by learning how to care for them from the start. #NCDHM #TinyTeeth